We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 • powered by a low-voltage isolation transformer

 Three-wire cords contain two current-carrying conductors and a grounding conductor.
 Any time an adapter is used to accommodate a two-hole receptacle, the adapter wire must be attached to a known ground.
 The third prong must never be removed from the plug.
-OSHA cites this violation often because they see it often.
+OSHA cites this violation most often because they see it most often.

 Knowledge Check Choose the best answer for the question.